 The uneasy empirical case for the informational value of reputational intermediaries recommends revisiting the standard understanding of intermediary behavior.
-Closer scrutiny of the economic signaling theories that lie behind the conventional intermediary thesis uncovers some important qualifications that have been overlooked in much of the law and economics literature that has applied it.
+Closer scrutiny of the economic signaling theories that lie behind the conventional intermediary thesis uncovers some important qualifications that have been elided in much of the law and economics literature that has applied it.
 These qualifications cast doubt on the ability of reputational effects to yield efficient outcomes in certification markets.
-Adopting a nuanced understanding of the reputational intermediary can reasonably account for the indeterminacies yielded by empirical inquiry and provide a firmer-albeit far more complex-basis for designing policies to improve certifier performance.
+Adopting a nuanced understanding of the reputational intermediary can reasonably account for the indeterminacies yielded by empirical inquiry and, as I will subsequently explore, provide a firmer, albeit far more complex, basis for designing policies to improve certifier performance.

-The reputational intermediary thesis is an application of a more general economic theory of signaling that extends beyond the lemons problem.
+The reputational intermediary thesis is an application of a more general economic theory of signaling that extends beyond the lemon's problem.
 Signaling logic is straightforward: rational actors will take costly (and otherwise wasteful) actions in order to signal attributes that cannot be credibly communicated directly to counterparties.
-But a
+But a signaling mechanism is not a fail-safe solution and may even exacerbate matters.
+In one of the seminal papers that launched the field, Nobel Prize-winning economist